The HERE platform provides you with control over the apps that you create and the apps to which you have been given access.

 When you delete or disable a key, associated processes such as pipelines cease functioning.

 Follow the steps below to enable an app key.

 Follow the steps below to delete an app.

 Processes associated with an app such as pipelines cease functioning a maximum of 24 hours after you disable or delete this app.

-New app managers are granted read, write and manage permissions to the app.
-The share permission is not granted.
+New app managers are granted read, write, and manage permissions to the app.
+The share permission is not granted by default.

 A powerful feature of apps is the ability for an app to create other apps.
 This can be enabled from the More menu on the app details page.

 App managers can specify a default project for the app during or after the creation of the app.
 This means that requests from this app will be scoped to the specified project by default, allowing you to track usage by this app on a project level.

 When creating an app from a project in the Projects Manager, the system will automatically set the default project to the project you are working in.
 When creating an app from the Access Manager, you can optionally select a project in the "DEFAULT ACCESS TO A PROJECT" field.